Understand the Devastating Impact of the 3-bet in Texas Hold’em

 At a $1/$2 game, effective stacks $300, you open to $8 on the cutoff with two black nines.
 The player on the button is a tricky, aggressive player.
 He 3 bets you to $35.
 When everyone folds back to you, you have a difficult decision on your hands.

-He raises enough to make it difficult to set mine, but he could also be doing this with a wide range.
-Having said that, he also has position, plus the 3 bet puts the power and control of the hand in his hands.
+Having said that, he also has positional advantage, plus the 3-bet puts the power and control of the hand in his hands.
 That makes it hard to play against him.

-This is why the deep stacked 3-bet (and, to a lesser extent, four-bet) is one of the strongest plays a player can wield in his arsenal.
+This is why the deep-stacked 3-bet (and, to a lesser extent, four-bet) is one of the strongest plays a player can wield in his arsenal.

 Benefits of the standard 3-bet